zuraxy/hackathon/Cycling/README.md

    npx expo start
    ```

-3. Use the Expo Go app or emulator to view the application
+3. Install Expo Go App in your cellphone.

+4. Scan QR Code generated in the terminal using Expo Go App.

+Note: The device and cellphone should be in the same hotspot.

 ## 🔑 API Keys